iworks/wordpress-plugin-stub/readme.txt

 1. A new menu `WordPress Plugin Stub` will appear in your Admin.

 == Frequently Asked Questions ==

+= I have a problem with the plugin, or I want to suggest a feature.
+Where can I do this? =

+You can do it on [Support Threads](https://wordpress.org/support/plugin/wordpress-plugin-stub/#new-topic-0), but please add your ticket to [Github Issues](https://github.com/iworks/wordpress-plugin-stub/issues/new).

 == Screenshots ==